10 Popular Coworking Spaces in the Arab World

 Today, coworking spaces across the region are filling this gap, offering entrepreneurs, freelancers, and startups a comfortable atmosphere to turn ideas into tangible projects.

-Below is a list of some of the best coworking spaces in the region, many of which were only launched in the past few months.
+Below is a list of some of the best coworking spaces in the region, some of which were only launched in the past few months.
 Let us know in the comments section below if you've made any of these places your working home, or if there are other spaces you enjoy that may not be on the list.

 The spaces are listed alphabetically.